Knowledge base

 Message with image insertion syntax:

-from the hard drive or kDrive
+… from your hard drive or kDrive

 This guide explains how to start an audio or video conversation between one or more users kChat, with Infomaniak's free ethical videoconferencing solution, kMeet.

-- The call function in kChat is available on all Web (browser), mobile (iOS/Android) and computer (macOS/Windows) versions.
+- The call function in kChat is available on all Web (browser), mobile (iOS / Android) and computer (macOS / Windows) versions.

-Start a meeting between kChat users
+Create a meeting between kChat users

-To be able to discuss within a virtual room with the microphone and webcam of your device, simply press the Call button visible on any kChat conversation, private or public channel, via the application or directly on the browser:
+To be able to discuss in a virtual room with the microphone and webcam of your device, simply press the Call button visible on any kChat conversation, private or public channel, via the application or directly on the browser:

 - Call a user directly if you are in a direct discussion with them, or initiate a call to all members of a channel if you start the meeting from the channel.